Scented Face Masks Are the 2021 Trend We Never Saw Coming - E! Online

 There's nothing worse than reusing a disposable face mask only to have it smell like your last meal.
 And same goes with cloth masks between washes.
 These are 2020 problems if we've ever heard of 'em.
-But there's a surprising trend that makes the mask-wearing experience slightly more enjoyable, and that's scented face masks.
+But it's 2021 now, and there's a surprising trend that makes the mask-wearing experience slightly more enjoyable: scented face masks.
 Or at least scented face mask filters or sprays.

 They're rare to come by, but we suggest checking out the below for an aromatherapeutic experience.